Innovative designs for educating future generations

 NAIT, the Northern Alberta Institute of Technology, is growing to meet the demands of industry.
 With over 26,000 students in credit programs and over 32,000 in non-credit, they’re already pretty big.
 But NAIT, a polytechnic school in Edmonton, Alberta, and the largest apprenticeship trainer in Canada, can see a future where Alberta’s needs have outstripped the current campus.
 The answer?
 The Centre for Applied Technology.

-The Centre for Applied Technology will have classrooms, office space, student services, and a leading-edge simulation lab.
+The Centre for Applied Technology has classrooms, office space, student services, and a leading-edge simulation lab.
 The second floor was designed with students in mind—casual learning and socializing in lounges and study areas.
 A broad, main-floor concourse opens up the center of the building (to a glass ceiling six stories above) and connects to an atrium, a great spot for events.

 We're better together